-Key Performance Indicators are a series of measurements which allow a company to track the success of their operations in relation to achieving their goals or objectives.
-They help managers evaluate how their employees are doing, the value they bring to a team and how their work can be improved.
+Customer support KPIs are a series of measurements which allow a company to track the success of their operations in relation to achieving their goals or objectives.
+Key Performance Indicators help managers evaluate how their employees are doing, the value they bring to a team and how their work (and the customer experience) can be improved.

 But KPIs carry the risk of seeming impersonal.
 When I first started to work at Intercom as a Customer Support Representative (CSR), KPIs were completely foreign to me.
 I had previously worked in the television and film industry, where there was an entirely different metric – either I delivered high quality work on time or I didn’t, and I was out.
 Now, as one of the managers of a global support team that is quickly scaling, I can completely understand not only the necessity but the benefits of tracking KPIs.

 “Measuring performance is inherently messy and difficult”

 Amid those benefits, however, it can be easy to lose sight of the bigger picture, especially when you’re trying to offer personalized, conversational support – how do you make sure your KPIs create the right incentives for your CSRs, so that they don’t make the mistake of prioritizing their own KPIs ahead of the customer?
 How can you ensure that you don’t lose the human in the numbers?

 What customer support KPIs should you track?